 A lot of people don’t realize that the email accounts you set up on your iPhone can do a lot more than just send and receive email.
 Most email accounts, including the ones you get through AOL, Gmail, and Yahoo, have the ability to store contacts, calendars, and notes in addition to your email.

 When Notes disappear, they usually haven’t been deleted.
 The notes live on a server that is tied to your email address (Gmail, Yahoo, AOL, etc.), and there is a problem between your iPhone and the server.

 Common Reasons Why Notes Disappear From iPhones

 If you recently deleted an email address from your iPhone, you probably removed the notes from your iPhone too.
 It doesn’t mean they were deleted.
 It just means your iPhone can’t access them anymore.
 When you set up the email account again, all of your notes will come back.

 If you’ve been having trouble connecting to an email account lately, that could be another clue.
 Maybe you recently changed your email password online, but haven’t entered the new password on your iPhone.
-When you go to Settings -> Mail, Contacts, Calendars on your iPhone, tap on your email account, and update the password, everything should begin working normally again.
+When you go to Settings -> Notes -> Accounts on your iPhone, tap on your email account, and update the password, everything should begin working normally again.

 How Do I Know Where My iPhone Notes Are Stored?

 Open the Notes app on your iPhone, and look for the yellow back arrow in the upper left-hand corner of the screen.
 Tap on that arrow and you’ll see a list of all the accounts that are currently syncing notes on your iPhone.
 You might see more than one.
 The first place to check for your missing notes is in each individual folder.
 Tap on each folder to see if your missing notes are stored inside.

 Recovering Missing Notes Using Settings